MeltwaterArchive/storyplayer/v2/modules/shell/index.md

 title: The UNIX Shell Module
 prev: '<a href="../../modules/savaged/usingSavageD.html">Prev: usingSavageD()</a>'
 next: '<a href="../../modules/shell/child-processes.html">Next: The Role Of Child Processes In Testing</a>'
+updated_for_v2: true
 ---

 # The UNIX Shell Module

-The __UNIX Shell__ module allows you to start and stop child processes that run on the same computer that _storyplayer_ is running on.
+The __UNIX Shell__ module allows you to start and stop child processes that run on the same computer that _Storyplayer_ is running on.

 The source code for this Storyplayer module can be found in these PHP classes: